 Our Board of Trustees consists of people from UK and overseas organisations with expertise in international development, research and policy.
 It includes two staff trustees and one trustee nominated by IDS alumni.
-The Board’s Nominations Committee consults widely about membership and aims to appoint according to a range of expertise and characteristics that support and reflect the Institute’s work.
+The Board’s Nominations and Governance Committee consults widely about membership and aims to appoint according to a range of expertise and characteristics that support and reflect the Institute’s work.

 Strategic Leadership Group

 The Strategic Leadership Group (SLG) is the executive decision-making body of the Institute.
 Its function is to take strategic decisions, and it’s supported by a number of sub-Committees that look at issues in the areas of risk management, research strategy, ICT, resources and space.
 See our current Strategic Leadership Group.